 The Chinese believe that eating noodles during the New Year will bring good luck and prosperity.
 With longer shaped noodles boosting the chances of a longer life!

 If any of your family members are kids do encourage them to help with the stir-fry soup preparation.
-It's so easy and they will learn valuable skills from preparing a batch of stir-fry soup as part of a Chinese New Year project or just for fun.
+It's so easy and they will learn valuable skills and learn about an amazing culture from preparing a batch of stir-fry soup as part of a Chinese New Year project or just for fun.

 The day that the Chinese New Year begins depends on when the new moon occurs, which is at some point during the period 21st January and 20th February.
 Therefore the actual start dates vary each year.

-Leftovers can be stored in a covered container in the fridge for up to 3 days.
+Leftover soup can be stored within a covered container and placed in the refrigerator for up to 3 days.

 A few ideas:

-* use whatever soya sauce you have to hand.
-I use tamari but light or dark soy sauce is fine also.
-And liquid aminos can also be used as a replacement.
-Start with 1 tablespoon and taste the flavour before adding extra
+* Use whatever soy sauce you have to hand.
+I use Tamari but light or dark soy sauce is fine also.
+Also liquid aminos or coconut aminos can also be used as a replacement, but add less of this to begin with as the flavour is quite strong.

-*Instead of fresh onion, garlic and ginger sub these for their dried powdered or granulated counterparts.
+*Instead of fresh onion, garlic and ginger substitute these for their dried powdered or granulated counterparts.
 Or the equivalent that comes in a jar or tube.

-* use whatever vegan stock cubes, paste, powder or ready-made, you have available and any flavour.
+* Use whatever vegan stock cubes, paste, powder or ready-made broth, you have available and any flavour.
 Such as mushroom, herb, vegan chicken or vegan beef stock, etc

 Tailor your soup to reflect your family's favourite flavours.

-(although maybe not recommended to add everything at once on this list!)
+Although perhaps not recommended to add everything at once on this list unless you have a huge pot!

 * a tablespoon of vegan 'fish' sauce